Welcome to Volume 4 of Executed to Suppress His Message.

 Thus the Master entrusted his servants with fabulous sums of money!

 Now focus on the phrase “each according to his own ability.”
 The Greek translated into the English “ability” specifically means miraculous power.
-And within the New Testament, this word is used dozens of times to refer to the miraculous power of God and His angels.
-And this suggests that Jesus was talking about the gifts and powers of the Holy Spirit.
+And within the New Testament, this word is used dozens of times to refer to the miracle working power of God and His angels – which suggests that Jesus was talking about the gifts and powers of the Holy Spirit.

 So the Lord’s servants (Christians) are given something of great value, according to the amount of the Holy Spirit they possessed.
 Then the Lord asks His servants to build upon what they had been given for something in the future.